srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh parrot who is piercing my bones with your brimming youth and beauty! the freezing wind is piercing my bones like a string (in separation).
-To the emperumAn who is seeing my mistakes instead of seeing his own mistakes and mercifully not blessing me, you go and tell him “what mistake did parAnkusa nAyaki do that cannot be forgiven by you who is the master of pirAtti (srI mahAlakshmi who triggers his compassion) and who have compassion as your intrinsic nature”.
+Oh parrot who is piercing my bones with your brimming youth and beauty!
+The freezing wind is piercing my bones like a string (in separation).
+To the emperumAn who is seeing my mistakes instead of seeing his own mistakes and mercifully not blessing me, you go and tell him “what mistake did parAngusa nAyagi do that cannot be forgiven by you who are the master of pirAtti (srI mahAlakshmi who triggers his compassion) and who has compassion as your intrinsic nature”.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-parAnkusa nAyaki requests her parrot – You go and tell him “On top of my sufferings in separation, I am also tortured by the freezing wind.
-Instead of thinking his compassion, he is thinking about my mistakes and not blessing me .
-Even if I committed mistakes, can they not be dispelled by his compassion?”.
+parAngusa nAyagi requests her parrot – You go and tell him “On top of my sufferings in separation, I am also tortured by the freezing wind.
+Instead of thinking of his compassion, he is thinking about my mistakes and not blessing me .
+Even if I committed mistakes, can they not be dispelled by his compassion?”
 Oh young parrot!
-You are piercing my bones by showing you beauty and by reciting his names.
+You are piercing my bones by showing your beauty and by reciting his names.
 When you tell him this message, you tell this in front of srI mahAlakshmi – is her relationship not sufficient (to convince him to accept me)?

 Highlights from nanjIyar‘s vyAkyAnam